NicoJuicy/LearnML/ml/diagnose_overfitting.md

 # How to Diagnose Overfitting and Underfitting?

-Here are some notes on analyzing overfitting and underfitting.
+Here are <mark>some notes</mark> on analyzing overfitting and underfitting.

 ## Why is my validation loss lower than my training loss?